mtiller/ModelicaBook/text/source/components/packages/importing.rst

 After such an import, we can use the alias ``DegK`` to refer to ``Modelica.SIunits.Temperature``.
-Providing alternative names avoid name collisions or simply make the model more readable.
+Providing alternative names avoid name collisions or simply makes the model more readable.

 Finally, it is possible to import all definitions within a package into the current scope.
 This is done with a wildcard import.
 For